Most Common Types of Foot Pain

 Why?
 Well, your doctor will alter his advice depending on which bone is fractured, where the fracture is in the bone and how serious the fracture is.

-Also see my stress fractures page for some more information.
+Also see my stress fractures page for some more info on stress fractures.

-It is not unusual to experience some foot pain if you are a runner.
+As you see, it is not unusual to experience some foot pain as a runner.

 Wish to get more running tips?